MookieFumi/mookiefumi.github.io/_posts/2019-10-29-unit-testing-the-way-i-test-my-viewmodels.md

 Nowadays the unit test is something required and we shouldn't negotiated if we have to do it or not, we've been applying new design patterns in order to test (*in this case*) our ViewModels, so we don't have more excuses.
 Are you testing your MVVM components like your ViewModels?

-Everytime I speak about unit testing, I remember the acronym F.I.R.S.T.
+Everytime I speak about unit testing, I remember the acronym **F.I.R.S.T**.
+It should be the key of every unit test.
 Have you ever read something about it?

 * **F**.
 Our unit test should be fast.
 * **I**.
 Our unit test should be isolated.